kercheval/GradleCMPlugin/README.md

 create a branch specific version (useful for hotfix branches, parallel development, etc.) but will grab the most recent tag from any branch (named without numbers).
-Note that the regex can be arbitrarily complex so you can any sort of tag filtering you want as long as it is consistent with the version pattern.
+Note that the regex can be arbitrarily complex so you can do any sort of tag filtering you want as long as it is consistent with the version pattern.

 ```
 def currentBranch = 'release'